 It is situated at the foothills of the Dublin Mountains between Marlay Park and the famous St Enda’s Park and is close to many recreational and sporting clubs.

 Divine Word school is proud to be a Green School.
-We received our 6th Green Flag in May 2016.
-This 6th flag was for Global Citizenship – Litter and Waste .
+We received our 7th Green Flag in October 2021.
+This 7th flag was for Global Citizenship – Energy .
 We have worked hard to achieve these awards over the last few years.Read More »

 To date, we have received six ‘Discover Primary Science and Maths Awards’ .

 We compiled a folder of all the science work that has been undertaken by the children in the school throughout the year.